hrashk/kafka-starter/README.md

 java -jar example-producer/target/example-producer-1.0-SNAPSHOT.jar
 ```

-Then the consumer, also in a separate terminal
+Then the consumer, also in a separate terminal.
+Note how the consumer is using a different but compatible schema.
 ```bash
 java -jar example-consumer/target/example-consumer-1.0-SNAPSHOT.jar
 ```